Geometric Distribution Calculator

 - Mean (the expected value) is equal to

 σ² = (1-p)/p²

 How to use the geometric distribution calculator: an example

 Let's analyze the example with die throwing.
 You are throwing a die until getting the result of six.
-What are the chances that you will get a 6 on your second throw?
+What are the chances that you will get a six on your second throw?

-- You can also calculate what is the expected number of throws needed before you get a success, the variance and standard deviation.
+You can also calculate the expected number of throws needed before you get a success, the variance, and standard deviation.
 Make sure to check the results with the geometric distribution calculator!